Sharing is caring!

 👩🏽🍳 Key Tips

-• Getting Easy Golden Perfection: Moisture is the enemy to getting the beautiful golden color!
-So make sure the liquid from the tofu is drained and/or pat dry well, otherwise, your tofu will steam and won't get much color.
+• Perfectly Golden & Crispy Tofu: Moisture is the enemy to getting the beautiful golden color!
+So make sure the liquid from the tofu is drained and/or pat dry well, otherwise, your tofu will steam and won’t get much color.

-• Effortless Draining: To easily dry out the tofu, I like to slice my tofu first, then lay them between two cutting boards lined with paper towels.
-I find that slicing it first drains more liquid evenly than trying to press the whole block.
-Let that sit while preparing the sauce to save time!
+• Easily Dry Tofu: Effortlessly dry tofu by laying sliced tofu between two cutting boards lined with paper towels.
+Slicing the tofu first drains more liquid evenly than trying to press the whole block.
+Let it sit while preparing the sauce to save time!

 ⏲️ Storage & Reheating